MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/calendar-entities.md

   - PowerApps
   - D365CE
 ---
-# Calendar entities
+# Calendar tables

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-The calendar entity stores data for customer service calendars and holiday schedules in addition to business.
+The calendar table stores data for customer service calendars and holiday schedules in addition to business.
 Each calendar is set for a specific time zone.

  A calendar describes the availability of a service or a resource.
 Calendars are related to `calendarrule` records, which include details about the duration, start and end times, and recurring patterns of events included in the calendar.